JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Application.md

 <!-- MACRO{include|source=core/src/main/java/org/jrebirth/af/core/application/AbstractApplication.java|snippet=re:void preInit\(\)|snippet-start-offset=3} -->

- You can use <i>notifyPreloader(new ProgressNotification(PROGRESS))</i> method where PROGRESS value is between 0.11 and 0.29 in order to update finely the progression.<br />
+You can use _notifyPreloader(new ProgressNotification(PROGRESS))_ method where PROGRESS value is between 0.11 and 0.29 in order to update finely the progression.
-You can also display custom message (understandable by your preloader) by calling
-<i>notifyPreloader(new ProgressNotification(MESSAGE_ID))</i> where MESSAGE_ID is 200 or 300.
+You can also display custom message (understandable by your preloader) by calling _notifyPreloader(new ProgressNotification(MESSAGE_ID))_ where MESSAGE_ID is 200 or 300.

 <!-- MACRO{include|source=core/src/main/java/org/jrebirth/af/core/application/AbstractApplication.java|snippet=re:void postInit\(\)|snippet-start-offset=3} -->

- You can use <i>notifyPreloader(new ProgressNotification(PROGRESS))</i> method where PROGRESS value is between 0.71 and 0.89 in order to update finely the progression.<br />
+You can use _notifyPreloader(new ProgressNotification(PROGRESS))_ method where PROGRESS value is between 0.71 and 0.89 in order to update finely the progression.
-You can also display custom message (understandable by your preloader) by calling
-<i>notifyPreloader(new ProgressNotification(MESSAGE_ID))</i> where MESSAGE_ID is 800 or 900.
+You can also display custom message (understandable by your preloader) by calling _notifyPreloader(new ProgressNotification(MESSAGE_ID))_ where MESSAGE_ID is 800 or 900.

 ### Start Phase

-The Start phase will build and attach the scene object.<br />
+The Start phase will build and attach the scene object.
 Then it will start the **JRebirth Thread** (JIT) and show the stage.

 # Manage Configuration

 JRebirth provides a configuration engine that allow to parse configuration files and inject values into application.

 ## @Configuration